IIgor17/coffee-3d/README.md

 # coffee-3d
-Study project to learn GSAP functionality
+Study project to learn GSAP functionality.
+Done in like 3 hours.